Dogelon Mars (ELON) Price Reaches $0.0000 on Exchanges

-Dogelon Mars (ELON) traded up 15.3% against the U.S. dollar during the twenty-four hour period ending at 0:00 AM ET on March 25th.
-Dogelon Mars has a market capitalization of $158.21 million and approximately $6.78 million worth of Dogelon Mars was traded on exchanges in the last day.
-One Dogelon Mars token can now be purchased for $0.0000 or 0.00000000 BTC on popular exchanges.
-In the last seven days, Dogelon Mars has traded 12% higher against the U.S. dollar.
+Dogelon Mars (ELON) traded up 6.9% against the U.S. dollar during the 1-day period ending at 12:00 PM ET on March 26th.
+One Dogelon Mars token can currently be purchased for $0.0000 or 0.00000000 BTC on major exchanges.
+Over the last week, Dogelon Mars has traded 15.4% higher against the U.S. dollar.
+Dogelon Mars has a market cap of $153.78 million and $7.05 million worth of Dogelon Mars was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.